marcoscdoni/arc-nft/docs/guides/SECURITY.md

-# 🔐 Guia de Segurança - ArcNFT Marketplace
+# 🔐 Guia de Segurança - ArcGallery

 ## Camadas de Segurança Implementadas